jadebono/python_exercises/README.md

 Hints:

-1. If the output received is in decimal form, it should be rounded off to its nearest value (for example, if the output received is 26.0, it should be printed as 26).
-In case of input data being supplied to the question, it should be assumed to be from input().
+1. If the input received is in decimal form, it should be rounded off to its nearest value (for example, if the input received is 26.0, it should be printed as 26);
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function.

 ```py
 import math